vothanhtuan1989/url_shortener_service/README.md

   --header 'X-User-Token: YOUR_AUTHENTICATION_TOKEN'
 ```

-## How to run on your local machine
+## How to run on your local machine?
 ### Requirements
 - Postgresql version 14
 - Ruby version 3.1.2